appolaris/scala-match-deconstruct/readme.md

 case Contains("BEGIN", x, y, "END") => ReplaceWith(x, "AND", y)
 ```

+... and then having such rules processed and applied to the sequence.

 Normal Scala pattern matching could not support this, hence the macro.

 # What this macro does